stevenjohnstone/stevenjohnstone.github.io/content/posts/luarocks.md

 The project doesn't have a prominent set of instructions for reporting security bugs.
 If the bug finder doesn't know who to report to, then coordinated responses are difficult.
-In this case I asked on the projects gitter and was told to create a public issue on github.
+In this case I asked on the project's gitter and was told to create a public issue on github.

 A simple change LuaRocks could make is to create a [security policy](https://github.com/luarocks/luarocks/security/policy) on github.
 They could also add a [security.txt](https://securitytxt.org/) to luarocks.org to point security researchers to their policy.